 The specialisation is unique in the way that it bridges the gap between software engineering, data science, and AI.

 This will allow students to work across all industries by developing their specialised technical knowledge in information engineering.

 The digital revolution has created new frontiers of information that influence almost every aspect of our lives.
 But does cyberspace also threaten our security?

-Our cybersecurity specialisations introduce students to the field of mobile and network security and explore how we can be ready for the next generation of cybersecurity threats, which are driven by artificial intelligence.
+Our cybersecurity specialisation introduces students to the field of mobile and network security and explore how we can be ready for the next generation of cybersecurity threats, which are driven by artificial intelligence.

 From fake app detection and authentication, to the exciting ways cybersecurity is being defined in the age of AI, this major gives students an understanding of the technical and political concepts that are necessary to be ahead of cybersecurity in the digital age.

 Looking closely at how the way we live, work and travel has changed over time.

 That's why the is greater demand than ever to understand how our transport systems can most efficiently operate both independently, and as a network.